They say the Early Birdgets the worm…sometimes, however, you get the best nest you’ve ever tasted.

 “Don’t worry.
 We’ll let everyone know if we need to move to the shelters in the basement.”

-I shrug, I’d done my part.
+I shrug, I’ve done my part.
 But in my head, I’m thinking.
 “Don’t tornados move pretty fast?”
 I make my way to the basement to grab a seat before anyone else does.
 Because…priorities!

 Pretty soon, everybody else with an iPhone or other device is making their way down there ahead of an official announcement.
 If there is ever another mass extinction it will be because someone decided to wait until they were sure disaster was heading in their direction before taking action.